brianalwillis/virtual-home-lab/attack-defense.md

 ---

-## 🧱 Hardening the System
+## 🧱 HARDENING THE SYSTEM

 ### Firewall

-To strengthen the security of the system, it’s important to enable and properly configure the Windows Firewall, including setting strict inbound rules that only allow necessary ports and block all others.
+To strengthen the security of the system, it’s important to enable and properly configure the `Windows Firewall`, including setting strict inbound rules that only allow necessary ports and block all others.

 <img width="551" height="428" alt="image" src="https://github.com/user-attachments/assets/f996facd-82c4-48f4-ad50-755ec24b05eb" /></br>